-If you avoid to file your taxes when tax season rolls around there are some harsh consequences on your credit.
+If you avoid filing your taxes when tax season rolls around there are some harsh consequences on your credit.
 Missing the tax deadline, and not filing for an extension can lead to a tax lien.
 These derogatory marks occur when you fail to pay a tax debt.
 The IRS Tax Leniency program began in 2011 for taxpayers who owe taxes but due to financial hardships, may not be able to pay them.
 The IRS issues about 600,000 tax liens each year.
-The Tax Leniency program aims to assist individuals and small businesses that have paid their taxes in the past, but are financially unable to pay their current liabilities.
+The Tax Leniency program aims to assist individuals and small businesses that have paid their taxes in the past but are financially unable to pay their current liabilities.
 The goal of the program is to ease tax burdens for taxpayers.

 Understanding Tax Liens

 A tax lien is a legal claim from the IRS taking action against a taxpayer’s assets if they have failed to pay their taxes.
-This could mean that the IRS has legal claim to every asset, as well as future income, until the lien has been released.
+This could mean that the IRS has a legal claim to every asset, as well as future income until the lien has been released.
 These liens can sometimes be complicated and in various form or detail depending on individual situations.
 Tax liens can occur on a state or federal level and may come with personal and legal implications.
 It is very important to contact a professional if this is happening to you, these liens can follow you around and even show up on public records such as a credit report leaving a negative impact on your score.

 Preventing a Lien